ADVANTICS/documentation/products/adb-pc-dc01/docs/mechanical_specs.md

 ## Liquid Cooling

-The ADB-PC-XXXX are watercooled power converters.
+The ADB-PC-XXXX modules, including DC01 and AC01, are water cooled power converters.

-Each unit has 4 ports - two for top plate, two for bottom plate.
-To simplify the integration, the units come with the left-side top+bottom ports interconnected from the factory.
+Each unit has 4 ports: two for top plate, two for bottom plate.
+To simplify the integration, the units come with the left-side top and bottom ports interconnected from the factory.

-The recommended flow of water would look like this.
-Color indicates the temperature rise, arrows indicate flow direction
+The recommended flow of water would look as shown below.
+The red, blue and orange colours indicate the temperature rise and arrows indicate the flow direction.

 <!-- ![image.png](assets/ADB-PC-XXXX_liquid_flow.png) -->
-{{ figure('../assets/ADB-PC-XXXX_liquid_flow.png', 'Liquid flow') }}
+{{ figure('../assets/ADB-PC-XXXX_liquid_flow.png', 'Liquid flow in the water cooling process') }}

 ### Heat dissipation

-Thermal dissipation of each unit depends on operational conditions - voltage, current, power level.
-Typical head load can be calculated by multiplying the processed power by the efficiency figure at that operation point.
+Thermal dissipation of each unit depends on operational conditions such as voltage, current and power level.
+Its typical head load can be calculated by multiplying the processed power by the efficiency figure at that operation point.

-A typical loss would be: 100 kW * 0.98 = 2 kW
+A typical loss would be: 100 kW x 0.98 = 2 kW

 For the exact loss for a specific setpoint, please consult the efficiency map.
 2kW of heat generation per converter would result in 6.5 &deg;C temperature rise (inlet to outlet, 5 l/min).

 The system has a very high inertia, thanks to the aluminium heatsink and the liquid loop.
 That means it can take a long time (20 minutes in some cases) before you see a significant heat buildup.
 This can be used to improve noise profile - the heat exchanger (radiator) doesn't need to run at all times.
-However, **never switch off the coolant flow (pump) during operation.** You don't need to run the pump system if there is no power flowing.
+However, **never switch off the coolant flow pump during operation.** You do not need to run the pump system if there is no power flowing.

 !!! tip

-    It is ok to run power converters on a testbench without any cooling at all, for prototyping or (supervised) testing scenarios.
+    It is OK to run power converters on a testbench without any cooling at all, for prototyping or supervised testing scenarios.
-    However monitor the temperatures and don't push the system to it's limits if no cooling is present.
+    However, monitor the temperatures and do not push the system to its limits if no cooling is present.

 ### Flow and temperature rise